 A simple random sample is an unbiased surveying technique that defines a subgroup of a population where the prospect of getting selected is equal for all the members of the population.
 Here, the sample selection process is entirely based on chance or luck.
 A simple random sample will yield a more representative result in cases where the entire population is homogenous.

 Since the members of a simple random sample are chosen randomly by chance, all the members in the population set have an equal probability of being chosen.
 The statistical accuracy of the sample improves as the size of the sample is increased.

-A simple random sample is similar to a random sample except that in a random sample, each member of a population may not have an equal chance of being chosen.
+A simple random sample is similar to a random sample, except that each member of a population may not have an equal chance of being chosen in a random sample.

 Steps for Creating Simple Random Samples

 1. Define the population.

 Depending on the sampling criteria, choose a group about which conclusions are needed to be drawn.
-For example, assume that a researcher wants to learn about the career aspirations of students studying at a specific university.
+For example, assume that a researcher wants to learn about students’ career aspirations studying at a specific university.

 There are roughly 15,000 students in the university, which will be considered the population and denoted by N. The sampling frame would be all 15,000 students.
 Each student would be known as a unit.

 2. Choose a sample size.

-Since surveying the entire population of 15,000 students would be difficult, the researcher instead selects a sample size depending on his/her budget and time available for surveys.
+Since surveying the entire population of 15,000 students would be difficult, the researcher instead selects a sample size depending on their budget and time available for surveys.
 The larger the sample, the more statistically certain it will be.
 Alternatively, a statistical tool can be used to determine the appropriate size of the sample.
 Let us assume that the statistical tool suggested the researcher use a sample of 300 students.

 3. List the population.